MarcioABSouza/challenge/README.md

 3. Run the application in development mode with `npm run dev`
 4. Access `https://localhost:3000` and you're ready to go!

+### Consuming API

+To consume the API you can use any software you want, such as Postman.
+I really recomend you to use Insominia, wich is pretty similar to Postman.
+Using Insominia you can import the file "Routes.json", simplifying your testing.
 ## Scripts

 The Api provides a collection of npm scripts that can help you.
 You can run them with `npm run <script name>`: